-- The Group and Schroders have established a new financial planning joint venture company (JV) for affluent customers, Schroders Personal Wealth in the first half of 2019., The JV will launch to the market later this year, operating a restricted model with a wide product set. - The Group and Schroders see significant growth opportunities in the financial planning and retirement market and the JV will aim to become a top three UK financial planning business by end of 2023. - The Group own 50.1 per cent of the share capital and Schroders the remaining 49.9 per cent.
+- The Group and Schroders have established a new financial planning joint venture company (JV) for affluent customers, Schroders Personal Wealth in the first half of 2019.
+We have launched the JV to the market this quarter, operating a restricted model with a wide product set. - The Group and Schroders see significant growth opportunities in the financial planning and retirement market and the JV will aim to become a top three UK financial planning business by end of 2023. - The Group owns 50.1 per cent of the share capital and Schroders the remaining 49.9 per cent.
 The JV will address the growing gap in the advice market through a personalised, advice-led proposition, backed by world-class investment expertise and best in class technology. - The Group has transferred approximately £13 billion of assets and associated advisers from its existing Wealth Management business to the JV.
 There will also be a referral agreement in place to enable the Group's customers to benefit from this enhanced proposition. - The JV will be led by a management team comprising representatives from both partners.
-From completion, Antonio Lorenzo, Chief Executive of Scottish Widows and Group Director of Insurance & Wealth will be Chairman and James Rainbow, Schroders' Co-Head of UK Intermediary, will be Chief Executive.
+Antonio Lorenzo, Chief Executive of Scottish Widows and Group Director of Insurance & Wealth is Chairman of the JV and James Rainbow, Schroders' Co-Head of UK Intermediary, is Chief Executive.